-You will be invited to a 'Welcome Evening' on Thursday 10 September.
-On Wednesday 14 October, you will be invited to meet your daughter's Form Tutor at a Year 7 'Meet the Tutor Evening', where you can discuss your daughter's progress and how she is settling in to life at Surbiton High School.
-The girls are invited to attend with their parents.
-In addition, a formal Parents' Evening will be held on Wednesday 17 March, where you will have the opportunity to meet your daughter's subject teachers.
-There will also be Progress Reports sent home on 27 November and 12 February and a Full Report on 29 June with examination grades.
-Every girl will have the opportunity to set herself targets after receiving these progress reports and both Form Tutors and the Head of Year Team will monitor your daughter's progress.
+You will be invited to a 'Welcome Evening' on Thursday 9 September.
+On Wednesday 13 October, you will be invited to meet your daughter's Form Tutor at a Year 7 'Meet the Tutor Evening', where you can discuss your daughter's progress and how she is settling in to life at Surbiton High School.
+The pupils are invited to attend with their parents.
+In addition, a formal Parents' Evening will be held on Thursday 17 March, where you will have the opportunity to meet your daughter's subject teachers.
+There will also be Progress Reports sent home on Friday 26 November and Friday 11 February and a Full Report in June 2022 with examination grades.
+Every pupil will have the opportunity to set herself targets after receiving these progress reports and both Form Tutors and the Head of Year Team will monitor your daughter's progress.